TGroom/PMAnalyserPython/README.md

 These checkboxes allow the user to specify axes to be flipped/inverted.
 This option is useful when the input data axes are flipped in some subjects, or if it is desirable for positive Z to be up by convention, given data that has negative Z as the upward direction.

+### Eigenwalker PCA Population

+This feature allows you to assign a population to a subject.
+For further details on population usage, refer to the [Eigenwalkers Tab](#Eigenwalkers-Tab).
+Note that population assignment is case-insensitive.
+If no population is assigned, the subject defaults to the "None" population.

+### Eigenwalker PCA Group

+This feature enables you to assign a group to a subject.
+For additional information on group usage, see the [Eigenwalkers Tab](#Eigenwalkers-Tab).
+Group assignment is case-insensitive.

 ### Powerspektrum Plot

 This plot is the first of three tabs found below the 'Input Data & Weights' section.